mbforbes/website-3/posts/writing/travel/2022-israel.md

 {% img [
     "/assets/posts/2022-israel/IMG_6752.moz80.jpg"
 ], true %}

-As a preface, I'm going to omit any discussion of the Israel and Palestine conflict.
-It's widely known, and covered extensively elsewhere by a gazillion people immensely more qualified than me to talk about it.
-Here's [Wikipedia on it](https://en.wikipedia.org/wiki/Israeli%E2%80%93Palestinian_conflict) if you want to get a brief refresher.

 So, for context, we took a three-stop tour to areas around Jerusalem:
 1. The En Gedi Nature Reserve